skylineone044/dotfiles/README.md

-# dotfiles
+# My Dotfiles

-My dotfiles for: zsh (with Oh-My-Zsh), vim and tmux
+My dotfiles for: zsh (with Oh-My-Zsh), vim and tmux, but here are my settings for konsole(with fonts and all) and latte-dock aswell.

-use git clone --recurse-submodules https://gitlab.com/skylineone044/dotfiles.git to get the submodules aswell
+use **setup.sh** to *download and install*.